mdang/world-of-tech/README.md

 * Scala
 * Go

-Why are there so many backend languages and how does this affect what we're selling and training students for?
+Why are there so many back-end languages and how does this affect what we're selling and training students for?

 ### API's
 > 10 min